gunaharshagulla/gunaharshagulla/README.md

 - 👋 Hi, I’m @gunaharshagulla
-- 👀 I’m interested in AI and programming languages
+- 👀 I’m interested in AI and Philosophy
-- 🌱 I’m currently learning HTML and JAVA
+- 🌱 I’m currently focusing on Front end Development
 - 💞️ I’m looking to collaborate on some good project
 - 📫 How to reach me +91 8309510316 call or whatsapp